jstout211/enigma_MEG/README.md

-# The below will be changed soon
+# The below is currently under construction and will be changing

 ______________________